 - One of the lowest-cost rechargeable pairs from a US-based maker, with a 45-day return window.

 For wearers who want a familiar behind-the-ear fit and more amplification headroom without spending four figures, the VOLT MAX is the value champion.
 The larger BTE shell also makes the controls easier to handle.
+See our full MDHearing hearing aids review to compare it with the VOLT 4, NEO and AIR.

 5. Eargo 7 β Best Invisible Rechargeable